Hello World for Oracle Commerce (ATG)

 Step 3: Create the properties file

-The Properties file must be providing the values to the properties in the component.
-This initialises the bean. $class property will link the property file with the class file we have created in previous step.
+property will link the property file with the class file we have created in previous step.
 Location of the propety file decides the path of the component instead of the java class.
 Follow the example below to create the property file.

 Multiple components can be created from the same class file.
-A different properties file can have same $class but initialise firstStr to a different value.
-This creates a different component.
+A different properties file can have same $class

 Step 4: Create a Manifest file